icebob/icepacker/README.md

 * CLI: pack: if no output, put result to stdout
 * CLI: unpack: if no input, read content from stdin
 * CLI: unpack: if the target exists, with -a flag, append the result to the target file
 * Lib: resource reader methods.
-Open bundle, and get only one file as a slice
+Open bundle, and get only one file as a slice (OpenPack, GetFile, ClosePack)

 * Checksum calc & check